16-inch/50-caliber Mark 7 gun: Description

-Due to a lack of communication during design, the Bureau of Ordnance assumed the Iowa class would use the 16 in/50 Mark 2 guns constructed for the 1920 South Dakota-class battleships.
+Due to a lack of communication during design in 1938, the Bureau of Ordnance assumed the Iowa class would use the 16 in/50 Mark 2 guns constructed for the 1920 South Dakota-class battleships and Lexington-class battlecruisers.
 However, the Bureau of Construction and Repair assumed that the ships would carry a compact 16-in/50 turret and designed the ships with barbettes too small to accommodate the 16-in/50 Mark 2 three-gun turret that the Bureau of Ordnance was actually working on.
 The lightweight 16-in/50 Mark 7 was designed to resolve this conflict.